Nehemiah 6:15-19

 God brings the rebuilding to completion in fifty-two days, demonstrating His power, but correspondence between nobles and Tobiah reveals ongoing internal compromise that requires continued discernment.

-15 So the wall was finished in the twenty-fifth day of Elul, in fifty-two days.
+15 So the wall was completed in fifty-two days, on the twenty-fifth of Elul.

-16 When all our enemies heard of it, all the nations that were around us were afraid, and they lost their confidence; for they perceived that this work was done by our God.
+16 When all our enemies heard about this, all the surrounding nations were afraid and disheartened, for they realized that this task had been accomplished by our God.

-17 Moreover in those days the nobles of Judah sent many letters to Tobiah, and Tobiah’s letters came to them.
+17 Also in those days, the nobles of Judah sent many letters to Tobiah, and Tobiah’s letters kept coming to them.

-18 For there were many in Judah sworn to him, because he was the son-in-law of Shecaniah the son of Arah; and his son Jehohanan had taken the daughter of Meshullam the son of Berechiah as wife.
+18 For many in Judah were bound by oath to him, since he was a son-in-law of Shecaniah son of Arah, and his son Jehohanan had married the daughter of Meshullam son of Berechiah.

 God brings the rebuilding to completion in fifty-two days, demonstrating His power, but correspondence between nobles and Tobiah reveals ongoing internal compromise that requires continued discernment.